slaski-mateusz/data-diode-proxy/README.md

 ### rx-ver

-Program check if each file is consistent.
+Program check if each incoming file:

+* has subsequent number
-Counter values are incremented without gaps.
+* is consistent - contains file number and counter values are incremented without gaps.